Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Discussion Conclusions

 \section{Discussion \& Conclusions}

-This paper proposed a new problem related to middle-mile next-day delivery that has important operation implications, yet is hitherto overlooked.
-We introduced an optimization model that selects the time and destination of last trucks departing from fulfillment centers towards a network of delivery stations.
+This paper proposed a new problem related to middle-mile next-day delivery (NDD) that has important operation implications, yet is hitherto overlooked.
+Namely, we introduce the problem of last-truck scheduling for NDD coverage, and explain why this middle-mile design aspect is crucial from an operations point of view, and how it differs from the typical truck dispatching problem or the network design problem.
+Next, we propose an optimization model that selects the time and destination of last trucks departing from fulfillment centers towards a network of delivery stations.
 The obtained schedule determines the range of products and orders that can be served (or, \emph{covered}) with next-day delivery promise.
 We consider different variants of the problem, depending on the operational constraints that different e-retailers might have, and characterize their properties and complexity.
-We create an optimization toolbox for their solution, using a greedy algorithm, pipage-based approximation algorithms, and Lagrangian heuristics for the most constrained problem variant.
+As our own experiments showcase, even small to moderate problem instances are challenging to solve in practice (i.e., within few hours) with state-of-the-art commercial MIP solvers.
+Hence, we create an optimization toolbox for their solution, using a greedy algorithm, pipage-based approximation algorithms, and Lagrangian heuristics for the most constrained problem variant; all of which expedite the solution by orders of magnitude compared to solvers.
 Our extensive experiments highlight an interesting trade-off between scalability and performance of these solution approaches, and one can select the most suitable approach for the problem at hand.
-In all cases, and using realistic and diverse scenarios, we found that the performance of the best approximation algorithm in each case is no less than 90\% of the optimal NDD coverage solution.
+In all cases, using realistic and diverse scenarios, we found that the performance of the best approximation algorithm is no less than 90\% of the NDD coverage solution that is found by commercial MIP solvers, while reducing the solution time by orders of magnitude.